gradle/native-samples/README.md

 > open <root-project>.xcworkspace
 ```

+### Debug and release variants

+The Swift/C++ plugins add a 'debug' and 'release' variant for each library or application.
+By default, the `assemble` will task will build the debug variant only.

+At this stage, there are no convenience tasks to build the release variant, or all variants, of a library or application.
+To build the release variant of a library, use the `linkRelease` task.
+To build the release variant of an application, use the `installRelease` task.

 ## Simple Library (simple-library)

-This build just shows that Swift modules can be built with Gradle.
+This build just shows that Swift or C++ libraries can be built with Gradle.
 There
-are no dependencies, just the module itself.
+are no dependencies, just the library itself.
 To run it:

 ```
 > cd simple-module